-The posterior renal chamber is a broad, somewhat hook-shaped area of a brownish to dusky grey colour, situated behind the anterior renal chamber in between the rectum on the left and pericardium and digestive gland on the right.
-It contains a large cavity in which a genital duct and a few coils of intestine lie.

-The roof of the chamber is richly supplied with blood vessels resulting from a repeated division of the afferent and efferent renal vessels of this chamber.
-The posterior renal chamber communicates with the pericardium by a reno-pericardial aperture at one end and with the anterior renal chamber through an aperture at the other end.
-The floor of the posterior renal chamber consist of a thin lining of tissue which separates its cavity from the organs which project into it.
+- The posterior renal chamber is a broad, somewhat hook-shaped area of a brownish to dusky grey colour, situated behind the anterior renal chamber in between the rectum on the left and pericardium and digestive gland on the right. - > It contains a large cavity in which a genital duct and a few coils of intestine lie. - The roof of the chamber is richly supplied with blood vessels of the afferent and efferent renal vessels of this chamber. - > The posterior renal chamber communicates with the pericardium by a renopericardial aperture at one end and with the anterior renal chamber through an aperture at the other end. - The floor of the posterior renal chamber consists of a thin lining of tissue which separates its cavity from the organs which project into it.